Merging and Diffing Commands

 If there are conflicts during the merge, resolve them by opening the app in Studio Pro and selecting Version Control > Merge Changes Here.

-• Your Git repository has to be in the merge state (Studio Pro does this when you click Merge Changes Here)
+• Your Git repository must be in the merge state.
+Studio Pro sets this when you click Merge Changes Here.

-This merge state is needed for Studio Pro to know what your current branch is and which branch you are trying to merge into it.
-This way, when you are trying to resolve the conflict using the THEIRS document, Studio Pro can download the document from the branch and put it into your current app.
+Studio Pro needs this merge state to identify your current branch and the branch you are merging into it.
+When you resolve the conflict using the THEIRS document, Studio Pro can download the document from the branch and add it to your current app.

-So, if you run this command from the command line specifying the three .mpr files but the result has conflicts, you will not be able to resolve the conflicts in the MINE app using the THEIRS documents by just opening the app in Studio Pro.
-Instead, you need to configure Git to use mx merge as a merge driver for the .mpr files and trigger the merge from the Git command line (so the repository is put in the merge state for Studio Pro to be able to pick it up after the command is complete).
+If you run this command from the command line with three .mpr files and the result has conflicts, you cannot resolve the conflicts in the MINE app using the THEIRS documents by opening the app in Studio Pro.
+Instead, configure Git to use mx merge as a merge driver for the .mpr files and trigger the merge from the Git command line.
+This puts the repository in the merge state so Studio Pro can access it after the command completes.

 Examples